real-re/nsv2-website/docs/game-guides/platform/pc/index.en.md

     In some Linux, switching window sizes can cause UI position issues,

     you can modify the `script/window.lua` file to achieve the same effect.

+### Custom keyboard controls

+> Customize keyboard controls by modifying the
+> `input.ini` file in the game root directory.

+!!! hint "1.
+Only supported keycodes range from A to Z (not case sensitive)."

+!!! hint "2.
+If the key is invalid or there are duplicate keys, an alert will pop up and settings won't be applied."

+Only the following commands are supported:

+- Normal attack

+- Skill 1 - 3

+- Ougi 1 - 2

+- Ramen

+- Gear 1 - 3